ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 How does one get out of this cycle?
 Is it safe to question the status quo?

 There is a bigger idea behind these questions:
-> " The object isn't to make art, it's to be in that wonderful state which makes art inevitable." - Robert Henri If you set up the environment for good things, then good things will happen.
+> "The object isn't to make art, it's to be in that wonderful state which makes art inevitable." - Robert Henri If you set up the environment for good things, then good things will happen.

 Woody's suggestion was very simple: